janse180/dcaas/index.md

 # Dynamic Cluster as a Service

   <section id="lead" class="lead">
-    The Dynamic Cluster as a Service (DCAAS) project provides solutions for deploying dynamic clusters in the cloud, including a reference architecture, example configurations and deployment tools.
+    The Dynamic Cluster as a Service (DCaaS) project provides solutions for deploying dynamic clusters in the cloud, including a reference architecture, example configurations and deployment tools.
     All solutions provided are based on <a href="http://eresearchsa.github.io/dynamiccluster">Dynamic Cluster</a>.
   </section>